Steven-zion/mflix-fullstack/README.rst

 Mflix
 =====

-This is a short guide on setting up the system and environment dependencies required for the MFlix application to run.
+A guide on setting up the system and environment dependencies required for the MFlix application to run.

 **Disclaimer:** The dependencies and versions in this project are not